“Pedal, eat, sleep, repeat”

 Sweet Chow Takeaway is a fresh and exciting culinary concept born of three travelers wanting to bring the flavors of SE Asia home to share with family and friends.
 This is food that tells a story.

 Chow is designed to bring the old and new together.
 Our modern, casual, sophisticated dining area inside a beautiful historic building is meant to reflect the old traditional recipes prepared with the new healthy, sustainable, and local ingredients.
 Our vision is to offer a comfortable, community dining experience or the convenience of delicious, quick, casual takeaway.

-Coming soon, we will offer bicycle delivery in the North Loop for those wanting good food delivered to their door.
-We will also be offering corporate lunches for those that seek something other than a turkey sandwich for colleagues, clients and staff during the busy work day.
+We offer bicycle delivery in the North Loop for those wanting good food delivered to their door.
+We also offer corporate lunches for those that seek something other than a turkey sandwich for colleagues, clients, and staff during the busy workday.
 Perfect for office lunches, corporate meetings, retreats or a satisfying culinary experience for your employees.

 Monday - Thursday

 11:00 AM - 9:00 PM